jakke-korpelainen/newtab-angular/README.md

 Developed for personal use after changing from chrome to firefox.
 Inspired by Momentum addon for Google Chrome.

-Images and quotes loaned from the Momentum-addon for Chrome in addition with a few handpicked myself from various open licence stock photo providers.
+Images and quotes loaned from the Momentum-addon for Chrome in addition with a few images I've handpicked from various open licence stock photo providers.
 At the time being this works by referencing the site from filesystem or you may host this into a local/external httpserver.
 I recommend to use this with Custom New Tab -addin which has preloads the app, supports for placing focus into URL bar and making it empty. https://addons.mozilla.org/fi/firefox/addon/custom-new-tab/?src=userprofile